hari-robotics/polimi-msc-control-notes/docs/dynamics-for-electric-machines-and-drives/chapter4.md

     ![](pics/chapter4/figure1.png){ width="600" }
 </figure>

-For the motor that uses Perment Magnet as its exciting source, the model becomes the figure below:
+For the motor that uses Permanent Magnet as its exciting source, the model becomes the figure below:

 <figure markdown="span">
     ![](pics/chapter4/figure2.png){ width="600" }